 WOOD CONSTRUCTION SEISMIC AND WIND - VERIFY THE FOLLOWING ARE IN COMPLIANCE 2018 IBC 1705.11 & 1705.12.2 TA TASK INSPECTION TYPE 1 DESCRIPTION [NOTE: DOR may uncheck this section where sheathing nailing/fasteners (both shearwall and roof) are consistently greater than 4" on center, or if the design wind speed (ASD) is less than 110 mph (49 meters/sec) AND the seismic design category is A or B] 1.
-1. Nailing, bolting, anchoring and other fastening of elements of the main wind/seismic forceresisting system OBSERVE (CONTINUOUS FOR top plates), braces, hold downs, roof connections to exterior walls.
+Nailing, bolting, anchoring and other fastening of elements of the main wind/seismic forceresisting system OBSERVE (CONTINUOUS FOR GLUING) Includes connectors for: shearwall sheathing roof/floor sheathing, drag struts/collectors (doub top plates), braces, hold downs, roof connections exterior walls.